 It wasn’t until 1964 that the site was excavated by a professional archaeologist.
 Helen Devereux and her crew of four spent July and August of that year excavating at Pope’s Point on behalf of the National Museum of Canada.
 By that time the site had been disturbed by the construction of a fenced-off Forestry compound with several buildings.

 The site itself is located within the community of Badger, at the confluence of Badger Brook and the Exploits River on a terrace that is ~ 2 metres above the Exploits River.

-While Pope’s Point is often thought of as a Beothuk site there is much evidence for a Palaeoeskimo occupation at the site including the artifacts in the two pictures below, most of which appear to be Palaeoeskimo.
+While Pope’s Point is often thought of as a Beothuk site there is much evidence for a Pre-Inuit occupation at the site including the artifacts in the two pictures below, most of which appear to be Pre-Inuit.

 In the spring of 2003 Badger and Pope’s Point was once again flooded.

 Pope’s Point is one of the few deep interior sites which has evidence for nearly every culture that inhabited the island of Newfoundland.
-Maritime Archaic Indian, Groswater and Dorset Palaeoeskimo, Recent Indian, Beothuk and Mi’kmaq artifacts and features have either been recovered or historically recorded to have existed there at one time.
-Unfortunately river erosion and flooding, illegal pot-hunting, building and landscaping associated with both the Provincial and National Forestry Services impacted greatly on the site over the past 100 or so years.
-Recently the development of a RV Park by the Town of Badger has added significant damage to this site.
+Maritime Archaic, Groswater and Dorset Pre-Inuit, Recent Period, Beothuk and Mi’kmaq artifacts and features have either been recovered or historically recorded to have existed there at one time.
+Unfortunately, river erosion and flooding, illegal pot-hunting, building and landscaping associated with both the Provincial and National Forestry Services impacted greatly on the site over the past 100 or so years.
+Recently the development of an RV Park by the Town of Badger has added significant damage to this site.
 However, it is believed that cultural material, albeit in a disturbed context, will still be found in small pockets lying close to either the banks of the Exploits River or Badger Brook.